 In many ways it is the Mary Poppins’ handbag or TARDIS of bookstores (depending on your fiction of choice), as the inside is far bigger than its outside suggests, and the cavernous vaulted ceilings certainly contribute to this.

 Nearly every shelf is stacked with books on every topic imaginable.
 The books range in price from £1 to £10,000!
+Leap in (not literally) and see what gems are waiting for you to discover.

 In addition to selling a wide range of books, Tombland Bookshop provide several other book-related services, including restoration, binding, and valuation for insurance and probate.